 Pausing, he held the phone out and looked at it questioningly.
 “Yeah, I guess.
 I’m also guessing that Todd isn’t there, right?
 No, no, I’m just calling because — it’s dinner time, and he’s not home. –Okay.
 Right. –Okay.
 Thanks.”

 Completely at a loss, Charlie pulled over.
 Todd, where the hell are you?
 Charlie knew a football buddy, so he drove to Dougie’s house and talked to him.
 He got some other phone numbers from him and called them.
 Nothing.

 Then something one of them said to him jumped out at him.

 “Nah,” Charlie said, tossing it off.
 This new kind of amusement place in town had one of those rock climbing walls.
 But to Charlie’s recollection, Todd had never seemed to have any interest in it.

 Then it hit him.
 This wasn’t the wall Dougie was talking about.
 About four years ago, Todd had begged Charlie to watch him climb this wall out by the Audubon Society reservation.
 It was more like a 200-foot high cliff.
 They rode their bikes out there, and for a 10-year-old kid to do this, Charlie was quite impressed.
 Todd had seemed tall for his age then, but he just seemed to stop growing when he got to high school.

 Hand over hand, Todd slowly worked his way to the top while Charlie pretended to watch.
-Angling across the cliff face at one point, then straight up at another location, then angling across the face again to finally reach the top.
-When he got there, he was jumping up and down shouting for Charlie to try it.
+Angling across the cliff face at one point, then straight up at another location, angling across the face again to finally reach the top.
+When he got there, he was jumping up and down, shouting for Charlie to try it.

 Charlie had said something idiotic like, “Can’t leave the bikes,” but that wasn’t it.
 Charlie was chicken.
 Plain and simple.